mediacloud/backend/doc/vagrant.markdown

     # (Run once) Add Ubuntu 16.04 as a Vagrant box for later reuse
     vagrant box add ubuntu/xenial64

+    # (Run once on Windows host) Add plugin to be able to mount NFS shares on Windows
+    vagrant plugin install vagrant-winnfsd

     # Check out a *fresh* copy of Media Cloud from the Git repository
     git clone --recursive https://github.com/berkmancenter/mediacloud.git vagrant-mediacloud/
     cd vagrant-mediacloud/